- Things you need to know

 - You can also use cool compresses to relieve any discomfort from the breast that has not been fed from, which will decrease blood flow and milk supply.
 Use the cold compress for one-half hour,, then remove for one hour,, and so forth.

 - If block feeding has not reduced your supply within a week, you should seek out the help of a lactation consultant.
+Alternatively, opt for a Milkology breastfeeding course and equip yourself with the comprehensive knowledge necessary for a successful breastfeeding experience.

 - The block feeding guidelines.